Percy William Oscroft was born in Nottingham on 27 November 1872 and played for Nottinghamshire from 1894 to 1900.

 An amateur cricketer, Percy worked as a schoolmaster in Newcastle, but returned to Nottingham in the school holidays to play for the County, firstly in August 1894 and then during the three following seasons.
 He made a final appearance for the County in August 1900.
 Of Oscroft’s 18 First-Class matches, 16 were in County Championship fixtures which commenced in late July or in August.

-Percy subsequently moved to Hornsey in London and taught science at Uppingham School.
+Percy subsequently moved to Hornsey in London and taught science at Uppingham School, during which time he wrote a number of chemistry text books.
 His son, Donald Straker Oscroft, later played a handful of games for Leicestershire.

 Percy Oscroft died aged 61 on 8 December 1933 in St John’s Wood, London.